mjschust/conformal-blocks/readme.txt

 Two example scripts are included.
 Scripts allow you to do more complicated calculations.
 To run them follow these steps:

-1. Open a terminal and change directory to "ConformalBlocks".
+1. Open a terminal and change directory to "conformal-blocks-master".
 2. Run sage.
 3. Enter the command ``load("experiments/<Script>.py")" to run the script.